crab-pancake/clue-details/README.md

 - Resetting Ground Items and Inventory Tags colors must be done via those plugins.

+### Items
+You can edit the clue details items for each clue, this can be done 3 different ways.
+1. If you have the clue in your inventory for which you would like to highlight an item:
+    - Right-click the desired inventory item and choose "Add" or "Remove" for the clue via the option specifying its tier
+2. In the sidebar, right-click the clue you would like to highlight an item for, and select "Add/Remove item"
+3. Via Import/Export.
+See below

 ## Import/Export clue details

-You can share your edited clue detail text and colors, or import from someone else via the import and export buttons at the top of the sidebar.
+You can share your edited clue detail text, colors, and items, or import from someone else via the import and export buttons at the top of the sidebar.

 ![java_WJJq9uFwNH](https://github.com/user-attachments/assets/504a4bb8-a0dc-429d-be3d-1684e663a264)